Electromotive entrainment of charge and heat currents in graphene: Weakly disordered systems

 In this section we consider the effect of weak disorder on the wave-induced entrainment of charge and heat current in the hydrodynamic regime.
 Phenomenologically, disorder-induced momentum relaxation may be described by adding a friction force $-\varkappa \bm{u}$ to the Navier-Stokes equation \eqref{NS}.
 When the correlation radius of the disorder potential exceeds the electron–electron relaxation length, the values of the friction coefficient $\varkappa$ may be obtained by averaging the hydrodynamic equations over disorder realizations \cite{Lucas2016,Li2020}.
 For example, in the model of charge-puddle disorder relevant to graphene devices \cite{Martin2008,Zhang2009}, the disorder coefficient was obtained in Ref.~\cite{Li2020} and, near charge neutrality, takes the form

 where $\delta n(\mathbf{r})$ denotes the density variations induced by the disorder potential, and the angular brackets indicate a spatial average over the system.
-As a result, all expressions for the currents of charge and heat presented in the previous section can be straightforwardly generalized to the disordered case, which amounts to the substitution
+As a result, all expressions for the currents of charge and heat presented in the previous section can be straightforwardly generalized to the disordered case, which amounts to the substitution (see Appendix \ref{sec: appdis} for details)

 The comparison of the viscous and disorder friction forces gives a characteristic length scale , $\sqrt{\eta/\varkappa}$, that can be interpreted as an analogue of the Gurzhi length, $l_G$ \cite{Gurzhi1968}.
 It determines the crossover from the Poiseuille profile in the clean limit to the profile governed by the Navier–Stokes equation \rr{NS} in the disordered limit.
 In principle, $\varkappa$ also depends on the oscillation frequency $\omega$.
 However, in the low-frequency limit, the wavenumber retains its constant form to leading order in $\omega$.
 Therefore, disorder effectively cuts off the low-frequency/long-wavelength behavior of the response currents, as shown in Fig.~\ref{deltasigma_dis}.